Overview

 SHACs play an important role in communicating the connection between health and learning to school administrators, parents and community stakeholders.

-SHACs can help parents and community stakeholders reinforce the health knowledge and skills children need to be healthy for a lifetime.
+SHACs help parents and community stakeholders reinforce the health knowledge and skills children need to be healthy for a lifetime.

 Communications from Citizens

-The public may register to address the School Health Advisory Council during scheduled meetings.
-Persons who wish to participate in this portion of the meeting must sign up in the Executive Director of Student Services Office, 5001 Melbourne Drive Fort Worth, Texas 76114, 817-252-2079, no later than 4:00 p.m. on the day prior to scheduled SHAC meeting and shall indicate on the district's Communications from Citizens form the topic about which they wish to speak.
+Citizens may address the Council during the “Communications from Citizens” portion of the agenda.
+If you would like to address the Council on matters other than the character of any student, staff or Board Member, and within the CISD jurisdiction, please fill out this form.
+The public may register to address the district’s School Health Advisory Council during regular meetings.
+Persons who wish to participate in this portion of the meeting must sign up in the Assistant Superintendent’s Office, 5228 Ohio Garden Road, Fort Worth, Texas 76114, 817-252-2006, no later than 4:00 PM on the day prior to scheduled School Health Advisory Council meeting and shall indicate the topic about which they wish to speak.
 No presentation may exceed three minutes.
-(BED LOCAL Policy)
+The Council may not act on or respond to any matter not on the Agenda.
+(BED Local Policy)